How Repealing or Defunding ObamaCare Could Effect the Country

-If the program doesn’t help you and you sincerely don’t like it you should pick out the provisions in the law that you don’t agree with and then vote for the politicians who want to reform that aspect of the law.
-Let’s say you own a business with the equivalent of over 50 full-time employees and don’t want to provide full-timers with insurance come 2015.
-It is your job to support the elimination of the employer mandate.
-Fighting the law as a whole is a losing battle and will do nothing more than stall congress and create a big mess.
-Don’t play politics with the lives of you and your family.
+If you don’t agree with the ACA, you should pick out the provisions in the law that you don’t agree with, and then vote for the politicians who want to reform that aspect of the law.
+Let’s say you own a business with the equivalent of over 50 full-time employees and don’t want to provide full-timers with insurance.
+It is your job to support the reformation of the employer mandate.
+Fighting the law as a whole will do nothing more than stall congress and create a big mess.
+Demanding real reforms, on the other han could bring about real change.

 The complex bill has already changed many aspects of how our healthcare system works and has already employed tens of thousands of Americans.
-Those changes couldn’t be done overnight.
+Those changes can’t be done overnight.
 Some of the protections, hard won through the law, wouldn’t be so easy to take away either.
 The further we get down the road the harder the bill is to repeal.
-The truth is any effort to repeal ObamaCare at this point would likely end in billions of lost dollars, more costly health insurance and a giant mess in congress.
-However those who strongly believe that the law must go are willing to risk that and plan to defund ObamaCare.
+The truth is any effort to repeal ObamaCare at this point would likely end in billions of lost dollars, more costly health insurance, and a giant mess in Congress.
+However, those who strongly believe that the law must go, are willing to risk that and plan to defund ObamaCare anyway.

 Big Business’s Efforts to Repeal ObamaCare and Defund ObamaCare and Why?

-Of course these companies are focused on the bottom line and as such can hardly be blamed for not wanting to help fund ObamaCare.
-They do gain benefits from the law such as healthy and happy workers which leads to worker retention, but they will also be required to spend millions of additional costs.
+Of course, these companies are focused on the bottom line, and as such can hardly be blamed for not wanting to help fund ObamaCare.
+They do gain benefits from the law such as healthy and happy workers which can lead to worker retention, but they will also be required to spend millions of additional costs.

 Big Business Pay Millions of Dollars to Spread the, “down with ‘Big Government’ message.
-Don’t be fooled, this is just a reverse manipulation tactic to get you to give up the protections of Government and Government run programs like ObamaCare.
-Remember ObamaCare saves millions of lives and it regulates insurance, not health care.
-While it is justifiably in their interest, you have to ask yourself is it in yours?
+Don’t be fooled; this is often just a reverse manipulation tactic to get you to give up the protections of Government and Government run programs like ObamaCare.

 How Would Repealing ObamaCare Help You

 Not all groups stand to benefit from ObamaCare.
-Here are a few groups who may have reason to want to repeal the bill.
+Here are a few groups who may have reason to want to repeal the law.

 Most other groups of Americans benefit greatly.
 It’s important to note that even those who pay more get better benefits, rights and protections.
 They also get the comfort of knowing they are helping others to afford healthcare.